 11. Ceramic Flooring Tile

-These are inexpensive and look great.
+Ceramic tiles are inexpensive and look great.
 Also, they are easily wipeable, which is a bonus in food photography when you are dealing with drips and spills.

-10. Paint Your Own Wooden Backdrops
+10. Paint Your Wooden Backdrops

 However, ensure that the pieces are at least 2×3 feet to accommodate most of your set-ups.

-Choose three or four colours in a similar colour family and pour them in the middle of the board.
+Select three or four colours in a similar colour family and pour them in the middle of the board.
 Take a large sea sponge and dab the paint all over the board to create a blended and subtle mottled effect.

 9. Craft or Construction Papers